Make-School-Courses/MOB-2.3-Concurrency-Parallelism-in-iOS/Lessons/01-Intro-Concurrency-&-Parallelism/Readme.md

 ### Anatomy of a running iOS app

-The diagram below is a simplified depiction of the structure inside the runtime process (aka, virtual machine) of an iOS app at launch: the moment the user taps the app icon.
+Below is a simplified depiction of the structure inside the `runtime process` (aka, `virtual machine`) of an iOS app at launch: the moment the user taps the app icon.

-(1) When an iOS app starts, the system automatically creates the app's `main thread` and the corresponding `call stack` that the `main thread` manages.
+**(1)** When an iOS app starts, the system automatically creates the app's `main thread` and the corresponding `call stack` that the `main thread` manages.

-(2) The `main thread` eventually (after executing required Cocoa Touch functions) allocates your app's `Application` object in its `stack frame`, which in turn executes its delegate methods on its `AppDelegate` object in their respective `stack frame`s, then the `AppDelegate` begins creating all of your app's user interface components and behavior.
+**(2)** The `main thread` eventually (after executing required Cocoa Touch functions) allocates your app's `Application` object in its `stack frame`, which in turn executes its delegate methods on its `AppDelegate` object in their respective `stack frame`s, then the `AppDelegate` begins creating all of your app's user interface components and behavior.

 From that point on &mdash; and until the `Application` object's lifecycle (*run loop*) ends &mdash; all UI-related code in your app will execute on the `main thread`.